Trump Defends His Controversial ‘Very Fine People’ Charlottesville Comments

 “Whether you like it or not, he was one of the great generals,” Trump added.
 “People were there protesting the taking down of the monument of Robert E. Lee.
 Everybody knows that.”

 Trump’s comments drew intense backlash after a “Unite the Right” rally turned violent, killing Heather Heyer, who was there to protest the rally.
-James Alex Fields drove his car into a crowd of counter-protestors, killing Heyer and injuring others.
+James Alex Fields drove his car into a crowd of counterprotesters, killing Heyer and injuring others.

 The situation is back in the spotlight after Biden used the incident as a focus for his campaign announcement video.